OpenWaterFoundation/owf-data-co-dwr-divisions/workflow/dataset-details.md

 ## Overview ##

-This dataset contains GeoJSON files for Colorado Division of Water Resources Divisions, which can be used with web applications.
+This dataset contains GeoJSON files for Colorado Division of Water Resources Water Divisions, which can be used with web applications.

 ## Downloads ##